UniqueNetwork/unique_docs/docs/about/timeline.md

     - ✅ Built the first NFT XCM channel in the Polkadot ecosystem
     - ✅ Developed Ethereum API for native NFT, Fractional NFT, and Fungible collections
     - ✅ Launched SDKs for iOS, Android, and Unity
-    - ✅ Launch Customizable NFT Marketplace
+    - ✅ Launched Customizable NFT Marketplace

 - **Global Engagement**
     - ✅ Engaged in Polkadot Relayers Incubator 2023 and over 50 global events